 The shopping experience itself facilitates purchasing decisions.
 Retailers have been manipulating shoppers for a long time; that’s why you hear energetic music in your favorite shop in the mall.
 It tingles your senses, energizes you and pushes you towards a purchase and these experiments have been going on for years.

-All of this points out to the fact that retailers have started to realize the importance VR as an enabler for all sorts of experimentation in this field, especially with very favorable estimations of VR adoption in retail.
+All of this points out to the very likely possibility that once the giants have realized (and exploited) the potential of VR in retail, smaller operators and vendors will follow suit.
+As VR enables for all sorts of experimentation in this field, it's a great bet for bringing attention, adding to customer experience and giving a competitive edge especially with very favorable estimations of technology adoption in retail.